Daily High to Daily Low: Is It Safe to Buy Exicure Inc. (XCUR)?

 Sponsored

-The average price from analysts is $0.25, which is $3.01 above the current price.
-XCUR currently public float of 105.66M and currently shorts hold a 7.40% ratio of that float.
-Today, the average trading volume of XCUR was 11.98M shares.
+XCUR currently public float of 105.66M and currently shorts hold a 5.50% ratio of that float.
+Today, the average trading volume of XCUR was 12.60M shares.

 XCUR’s Market Performance

-XCUR stocks went down by -4.46% for the week, with a monthly drop of -11.05% and a quarterly performance of -42.06%, while its annual performance rate touched -93.10%.
-The volatility ratio for the week stands at 10.38% while the volatility levels for the past 30 days are set at 14.32% for Exicure Inc..
-The simple moving average for the period of the last 20 days is -1.19% for XCUR stocks with a simple moving average of -77.81% for the last 200 days.
+XCUR stocks went up by 5.00% for the week, with a monthly jump of 9.57% and a quarterly performance of -39.22%, while its annual performance rate touched -92.54%.
+The volatility ratio for the week stands at 12.47% while the volatility levels for the past 30 days are set at 12.41% for Exicure Inc..
+The simple moving average for the period of the last 20 days is 0.58% for XCUR stocks with a simple moving average of -75.47% for the last 200 days.

 Analysts’ Opinion of XCUR